-- BCH (Business Contract Hire) agreements will require the sales details, current vehicle mileage and a payment equivalent to 2% of the gross sale price on top of the early termination fee.
+- BCH (Business Contract Hire, or business leasing) agreements will require the sales details, current vehicle mileage and a payment equivalent to 2% of the gross sale price on top of the early termination fee.

 - Payments must be up-to-date, and arrears can’t be older than 41 days.